nlpsuge/gnome-shell-extension-another-window-session-manager/README.md

 # Main features
 1. Close open windows
 2. Save open windows
-3. Restore saved open windows and move windows to their own workspace automatically in the progress
+3. Restore saved open windows
 4. Restore window state, including `Always on Top`, `Always on Visible Workspace` and maximization
-5. Restore window size and position
+5. Restore window workspace, monitor, size and position
 6. Move windows to their own workspace according to a saved session
+7. Move windows to their own monitor according to a saved session
-7. Trash saved session
+8. Trash saved session
-8. Search saved session by the session name fuzzily
+9. Search saved session by the session name fuzzily
-9. ...
+10. ...

 # Panel menu items